harmony-one/x/progress/theo-perisic.md

 ---

+2024-01-21 Sun: Simplifying Minimal Quest Lottery for Yuriy and Artem.

+2024-01-20 Sat: Research and testing for solana inscriptions.
+Insights: strong nft community from solana is what is carrying inscriptions, some token generations as well but nothing yet in terms of strong utility.
+Main tool, [LiberPlex](https://www.libreplex.io/) lacking in quality, UI/UX.
+Main volume from Tensor and MagicEden.

 2024-01-19 Fri: Early morning on-call assisting with mint.
 SQL analytics for onescription mint.
 Ecosystem lottery implementation discussions.
 Further inscription plans and personnel allocation for 2024 roadmap tasks.

 2024-01-18 Thu: Prototyped pool-based flip architecture for optimized liquidity and decentralization with Julia.